bberka/windows-optimizer-rework/README.md

-# Windows Optimizer App Rework
+# Windows Optimizer App Reworked
 This app is rework of this project: https://github.com/berkaybayar/optimize-tool The goal of this project is to give users option optimize Windows OS in general by removing some apps and disabling some services provided by Microsoft.

-#Features
+# Features
 Remove or install Windows pre-installed apps
 Clear useless system files such as temporary, windows update and other files E/D Full screen optimization globally